 Failed angioplasty emergency cases, intra-aortic balloon pumps, double-valve procedures, combination of valve & CABG and aneurysm repair involving total circulatory arrest, etc.

 Patients with HELLP Syndrome, placenta accreta and possible cesarean hysterectomy, multiple gestation, multiple previous c-sections, morbid obesity and so forth.
 Residents would be involved in active decision making regarding choice of anesthesia, placement of invasive hemodynamic monitoring (as and when necessary), management of massive transfusion, selection of appropriate post-operative management modality, etc.

 Residents particapate in the management of patient going for neurosurgery.
-They must be able to manage acute brain bleeds (subdural hematomas, rupture anurysm, etc.) They must recognize and be able to discuss the implication of various lessions in the brain on anesthestic management.
+They must be able to manage acute brain bleeds (subdural hematomas, rupture anurysm , etc.) The must recognize and be able to discuss the impication of various lession in the brain on anesthestic management.
 We have an new neuro-invasive radiology suite where we manage many cases that where performed with a crainotomy.
-These cases will challange even senior members of anesthesia teams.
+These case will challange even senior members of anesthesia teams.

 Residents are actively involved in performing various nerve blocks under ultrasound guidance.
 Pain Management for chronic backache after multiple surgeries, failed back syndrome, decisions regarding multi-modal approach to chronic pain management, e.g. ongoing physiotherapy, pharmacological interventions, behavior modification and psychiatry consultation, etc.